tgen/MARS/README.md

 - **The default chromosomes:** If building a new GTF, these are the chromosomes that will be searched in the new GTF for immunoglobulin genes.
 To edit, simply add, subtract or replace the numbers in line 5 of the USER_DEFAULTS file with the number of the chromosome(s) you want to include.
 Chromosome numbers should be space-separated integers only, with no additional characters.
+Even if the base GTF designates chromosomes with the 'chr1, chr2, etc.' convention, as opposed to the '1, 2, etc.' convention, only the numbers should be included.
+The program is capable of handling either case as long as only the number is provided.

     By default, chromosomes 2, 14, and 22 are listed in the file, as these are the chromosomes where human IG genes are found.
 These are not the correct chromosomes for other animals, and should be changed before attempting to build an IG GTF for a different organism.

 - **The default Immunoglobulin components:** If building a new GTF, these are the specific sub-type of IG gene that will